 Queen Street Corridor Schools

 Queen Street Corridor has elementary special programs and secondary special programs.
-There are 21 public schools, 10 Catholic schools, and 5 private schools serving this neighbourhood.
-The special programs offered at local schools include Islamic, French Immersion, Fine Arts, International Baccalaureate, and Vocational.
+There are 20 public schools, 10 Catholic schools, and 5 private schools serving Queen Street Corridor.
+The special programs offered at local schools include Islamic, French Immersion, International Baccalaureate, Vocational, and Fine Arts.

 Public Schools